boomerang-io/boomerang.docs/content/bosun.md

 - SonarQube
 - JFrog Xray

-All packaged up in containers and easily installed with a helm chart.
+All packaged up in containers and easily installed with a [Helm](https://helm.sh/) chart.

 ## Concepts

 There are a number of concepts to understand when using Bosun and they will be mentioned in detail throughout the documentation.
-Here are a few of the important ones;
+Here are a few of the important ones:

+**Policy Definitions**

-- Policy Definitions: the definition written in rego for Open Policy Agent
+the definition written in rego for OPA

+**Policy Rules**

-- Policy Rules: rules, in a domain specific lanauge, applicable to the definition
+rules, in a domain specific lanauge, applicable to the definition

+**Metrics**

-- Metrics: the data to be validated
+the data to be validated

+**Labels**

-- Labels: serve two purposes; as metadata that can be stored and displayed with a validation activitiy to help easily identify the related entity, and also as a way to pass in required information to the validation system.
+serve two purposes - as metadata that can be stored and displayed with a validation activitiy to help easily identify the related entity, and also as a way to pass in required information to the validation system.

 ## Getting Started